andrewwang247/circular-buffer/README.md

 ## Testing

-In `test.cpp`, the `Circular_Buffer` class is unit tested for correctness.
+In `test.cpp`, the `Circular_Buffer` class is unit tested for correctness and performance tested against `std::queue` on large inputs.
 Tests can be compiled using the provided `Makefile`.